vincent-peugnet/antilope/README.md

 - `app.openRegistration (bool)` Allow free sign up, disable the invite code system
 - `app.userLimit (int)` Max user limit.
 If this number is reached, registrations are closed
 - `app.invitationDuration (int)` Duration of invite code before it expired (in hours)
-- `app.userClassRankSwap (bool)` Allow User Class to be increased after next one or decrease before previous one

 Development
 -----------